sambuddhac/Horizontal_Proper/README.md

 git clone https://github.com/sambuddhac/Horizontal_Proper.git
 ```

-2. If you are interested to run the Centralized model, go inside the folder, `CentralControl_PyJuMP` and create a conda environment named `centralHorCoord` by the `environment.yml` file, by typing
+2. If you are interested to run the Centralized model, go inside the folder, `central_control_PyJuMP` and create a conda environment named `centralHorCoord` defined in the `environment.yml` file by typing

 ```sh
 conda env create -f environment.yml